 Are you interested in or currently pursuing a career in accounting?
 Maybe you are already a working professional?
-If you enjoy working with financial information and records, this is likely an ideal profession for you.
-Because most industries require some level of financial oversight, accountants are usually able to find work easily.
+If you think you might enjoy working with financial information and records and being vital to the running of a business, this is an ideal profession for you.
+Because all companies and organizations require some level of financial oversight, accountants are usually able to find work easily.

 While a degree in accounting can often help you secure an entry-level position in the field, completing one or more certifications can provide significant opportunities for future career advancement.
 In fact, there are numerous benefits to earning certifications as an accounting professional.
 Not only will you be able to specialize your skills and offer more sought-after services, but you can also move into positions that offer higher pay.
-This is also a good option for individuals interested in moving into an accounting career from a different field.
+This is also an excellent option for individuals interested in moving into an accounting career from a different field.
+Let's say you graduate with a degree in computer science; with a Certified Information Systems Auditor (CISA) certification, you can quickly be qualified to move into the accounting field with a specialty certification that will earn you a position.

 Introduction or Add-On Accounting Certifications

-It is important to realize there are many different certifications available for accountants.
-Depending on your career goals, you will be able to find a certification appropriate for every level of employment within this field.
-Those just beginning their careers will find earning one or more certifications is a great way to stand out among other applicants.
+It is important to realize there are many different certifications available for those choosing this common career path.
+These include credentials that can prepare you as an accounting professional for a career in investment analysis, financial accounting, financial analysis, management accounting, internal auditing, forensic accounting, risk management, public accounting, and more.
+Depending on your career goals, you will be able to find a certification appropriate for every level of employment within this field, from entry-level to administration.
+Those just beginning their careers will find earning one or more certifications is a great way to stand out among other applicants when applying for accounting jobs.
 This can particularly helpful for recent graduates trying to get their foot in the door.
 Employers for entry-level positions often give preference to candidates with the following intro and add-on accounting certifications:

 Certified bookkeepers have demonstrated their knowledge, skills, and ability to perform important financial tasks.
 There are two primary nationally recognized programs offering certification: National Association of Certified Public Bookkeepers (NACPB) and the American Institute of Professional Bookkeeping (AIPB).
 These certifications can be helpful when applying for a new job or securing freelance clients.
 Continuing education is required to maintain certification.